Updated: Feb 16

 Here's what happens when owners feel judged by your animal rescue:

-You can't educate owners who feel judged.
+You won't be able to educate owners who feel judged.

 You cannot educate someone who’s offended by you.
 It really is that simple.